Bernard Jenkin: 6th term (2015–2017)

+7th term (2017–2019)

+At the snap 2017 general election, Jenkin was again re-elected, with an increased vote share of 58.5% and a decreased majority of 14,356.

 In September 2019, Jenkin criticised the House of Commons speaker John Bercow, stating that he was "irretrievably politicised and radicalised".
 This comment came after Bercow made a speech warning Boris Johnson that "the only form of Brexit which we will have, whenever that might be, will be a Brexit that the House of Commons has explicitly endorsed".

-In December 2019, Jenkin voted in favour of the withdrawal agreement.
+8th term (2019–2024)

+Jenkin was again re-elected at the 2019 general election, with an increased vote share of 60.3% and an increased majority of 20,182.

 Although a sceptic of lockdown, Jenkin supported the first COVID-19 tier regulations in England.
-However, he urged the prime minister to put forward a white paper on the issue, setting out how the UK can deal with COVID-19 through treatments, social distancing and an improved NHS Test and Trace.
+However, he urged Boris Johnson to put forward a white paper on the issue, setting out how the UK can deal with COVID-19 through treatments, social distancing and an improved NHS Test and Trace.

 In 2021, he was a critic of Russia, and urged the government to take action in Ukraine.

+In June 2023 Boris Johnson called for Jenkin to resign, after his participation in the Commons Select Committee of Privileges which investigated whether Johnson had misled parliament, when it was reported by the Guido Fawkes website that Jenkin had attended an event on 8 December 2020 in parliament.
+It was reportedly the date of his wife's birthday, with a "drinks party" held by Eleanor Laing, a Commons deputy speaker, in her office.
+In December 2023, it was found that the allegations did not meet the threshold for a fixed penalty notice by the police.

+In December 2023, Jenkin was placed under investigation by the Parliamentary Commissioner for Standards, Daniel Greenberg, for alleged "actions causing significant damage to the reputation of the House as a whole, or of its Members generally".
+On 26 March, Greenberg's investigation determined the allegations would not be upheld.

+9th term (2024–)

+At the 2024 general election, Jenkin was again re-elected, with a decreased vote share of 34.4% and a decreased majority of 1,162.

 Expenses claims

 In May 2009, Jenkin was reported by The Daily Telegraph to have used £50,000 in expenses to pay his sister-in-law rent on the property he uses as his constituency home.
-Jenkin claimed that he was just paying "an honest and reasonable rent" for the property.
+Jenkin said that he was just paying "an honest and reasonable rent" for the property.
 On 27 October 2009, it was initially recommended that Bernard Jenkin pay back £63,250 by expenses auditor Sir Thomas Legg.
 This is the highest amount known to have been recommended after an audit of MPs' claims on second homes expenses.
-His father ultimately settled the bill for him This amount was reduced to £36,250 following an appeal.
+His father ultimately settled the bill for him.
+This amount was reduced to £36,250 following an appeal.